USC-NSL/Gnome/README.md

 ```

 - `Gnome` is the main object to compute the new location.
 Use its `update` function to get new location reading
 - `GPSmeta` contains raw GPS measurement like C/N0, Pseudorange rate, clock, etc. Please read `mobile/meta.py` to check how to initiate GPSmeta.
 You can get the raw GPS measurement data from Android APIs in your app.
 For API details please read the source code of [Android GNSS Logger](https://github.com/google/gps-measurement-tools/tree/master/GNSSLogger). `GPSmeta` also enables you to initiate the meta object with the output file of Android GNSS logger.
+The Android version of Gnome mobile will come in future.